starius/ScPrime/doc/api/Renter.md

 #### /renter/upload/___*siapath___ [POST]

-starts a file upload to the Sia network from the local filesystem.
+starts a file upload to the SiaPrime network from the local filesystem.

 ###### Path Parameters